icgrp/ese532_handouts/ese532_handouts/hw6/walk_through.md

         Change it if you want to run a different make command.
         Also note that you ***need*** to run with a shell script on BigLab.
-- Use `make fpga` to start the full build.
+- Use `make fpga -j4` to start the full build.
 This will take about 20-30 minutes and generate the necessary files that will go into your SD card.
+Note that we used `-j4` to build with 4 cpus.
+If you have more cpus, you can increase this number.
+`-j16` is usually the maximum parallel jobs Vitis can handle.
 - Use `make clean` to clean all the generated files.
     ```{warning}
     If you do `make clean`, you will lose all the files and the compilation will start from the beginning.
 You can incrementally build and clean.